 Our accounts receivable consists of customer obligations due under normal trade terms, carried at their fair value less an allowance for doubtful accounts, if required.
-We determine our allowance for doubtful accounts based on an evaluation of the aging of our accounts receivable and on a customer-by-customer basis where appropriate.
-Our reserve analysis contemplates our historical loss rate on receivables, specific customer situations and the economic environments in which we operate.
+We determine our allowance for doubtful accounts based on an evaluation of (i) the aging of our accounts receivable considering historical receivables loss rates, (ii) on a customer-by-customer basis, where appropriate, and (iii) the economic environments in which we operate.